TalGenkin/IDD-Fa18-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

-I need to change the maximum brightness (brightness <=1023 instead of 255)
+I need to change the maximum brightness (to 1023)

 [LED Fading](https://www.youtube.com/watch?v=8kaDEiu9KCs&feature=youtu.be)